mapbender/mapbender/docs/gitarchive/gitarchive.md

 #### Behavioral fixes

 Keeps the current selection rectangle across selection deactivation + reactivation.
-Meaning, in "Dialog" mode, closing and reopening the dialog; in "Element" mode, cycling the "(De)Activate Print Frame" button.
+Meaning, in *Dialog* mode, closing and reopening the dialog; in *Element* mode, cycling the `(De)Activate Print Frame` button.

 The selection rectangle owned by the PrintClient Element will fully reinitialize only if either

-1) the same Element hadn't created a selection rectangle before or
+1) the same Element hadn't created a selection rectangle before, or
 2) a previous selection rectangle exists but would be completely off screen on the current main map view

 Full reinitialization means centering the rectangle around the current center of the main map view, and adopting the current map view's scale as the print selection scale, limited to the range of scales configured on the PrintClient Element.

 In all other cases the selection rectangle will retain its old center and its old scale.
-In "Element" mode, the scale can still be manually changed via dropdown while the selection rectangle is actually inactive and invisible.
+In *Element* mode, the scale can still be manually changed via dropdown while the selection rectangle is actually inactive and invisible.
 If you do that, the selection rectangle will reflect your manually updated scale once you activate it again.

 #### Technical fixes

-Removes JS errors when cycling printclient selection rectangle on / off "too fast" (=opening/closing the dialog in Dialog mode, clicking "(De)Activate Print Frame" in Element mode).
+Removes JS errors when cycling printclient selection rectangle on / off "too fast" (=opening/closing the dialog in Dialog mode, clicking `(De)Activate Print Frame` in Element mode).
 Reduces likelihood of JS errors when activating printclient selection rectangle "too early" by deferring layer + drag control initialization until feature display.

 Synchronicity fixes around the `getTemplateSize` request.